-JPMorgan reaches settlement with victims of Jeffrey Epstein
+JPMorgan settles with victims of Jeffrey Epstein, deceased financier charged with sex trafficking

 Both lawsuits were filed after New York state in November enacted a temporary law letting adult victims of sexual abuse to sue others for the abuse they suffered, even if the abuse occurred long ago.

+Terms of the settlement were not disclosed.
+Lawsuits are still pending between the U.S. Virgin Islands and JPMorgan Chase, and the bank is still pursuing its lawsuit against JPMorgan former executive Jes Staley.

 The bank has denied the allegations and sued Staley, saying he hid Epstein’s crimes to keep him as a client.

-JPMorgan CEO Jamie Dimon has testified that he never heard of Epstein and his crimes until the financier was arrested in 2019, according to a transcript of the videotaped deposition released last month.
+Staley left JPMorgan in 2013 to later become CEO of the British bank Barclays.
+Staley stepped down from that role in 2021 due to his prior relationship with Epstein.

 __________________________________________________